EPAM-JS-Competency-center/cloud-development-course-initial/3_serverless_api/task.md

 ---

-The follwoing should be present in PR's description field:
+The following should be present in PR's description field:

 1. What was done?